telekomatrix/activemenu/README.md

 [![Dependency Status](https://gemnasium.com/sadjow/activemenu.png)](https://gemnasium.com/sadjow/activemenu)
 [![Code Climate](https://codeclimate.com/github/sadjow/activemenu.png)](https://codeclimate.com/github/sadjow/activemenu)

-A toolkit to create menus with multi level and a Domain Specific Lanague(DSL) for Menus.
+A toolkit to create menus with multi level and a Domain Specific Language(DSL) for Menus.
 It's extremely Object Oriented.
 It still doesn't have code for render, but you can combine it with other renderer like simple-navigation or you own.